-Our review does not cover all of the Trust's legislative compliance requirements.
+Our review does not cover all of the

 We assessed the systems and procedures that the Trust has in place to ensure compliance with significant legislation.
 We assessed whether the processes, in place, are appropriate for the size and structure of the Trust.
 We note that from our review of the Trust Deed, the Trust should have seven Trustees.
 Since, June 2018, the Trust has not complied with this aspect of their Trust Deed.